upprsk/upprsk.github.io/_posts/2024-10-28-custom-c-allocators.md

 But then are we going back to `malloc` and `free`?
 Of course not, there are much better ways to handle allocation, depending on when and how you intend to use the memory.
-This is the realm of _custom build allocators_.
+This is the realm of _custom-built allocators_.

 ## Linear allocators